 This fuel type is characterized by pure, moderately well-stocked black spruce (Picea mariana (Mill.)
 B.S.P.) stands on lowland (excluding Sphagnum bogs) and upland sites.
-Tree crowns extend to or near the ground, and dead branches are typically draped with bearded lichens
+Tree crowns extend to or near the ground.
+Dead branches are typically draped with bearded lichens (Usnea spp.).

-(Usnea spp.).
 The flaky nature of the bark on the lower portion of stem boles is pronounced.
 Low to moderate volumes of down woody material are present.
 Labrador tea (Ledum groenlandicum Oeder) is often the major shrub component.
 The forest floor is dominated by a carpet of feather mosses and/or ground-dwelling lichens (chiefly Cladonia).
 Sphagnum mosses may occasionally be present, but they are of little hindrance to surface fire spread.
-A compacted organic layer commonly exceeds a depth of 20-30 cm2.
+A compacted organic layer commonly exceeds a depth of 20 to 30 cm.

 The C2 description lists black spruce as the main species.
-However, white spruce is the dominant species but otherwise the C2 description is the most accurate for the forest/fuel type around Haines Junction.
-A C3 classification has been suggested for the area due to the lower height from the ground to crown (ie. tree heights) (Beaver 1997).
+However, white spruce is the dominant species.
+The C2 description is otherwise the most accurate for the forest/fuel type around Haines Junction.
 Other relevant fuel types include M2 and D1.
 M2 (75%) is present in and around Haines Junction where the 1929 fire burned.